 Budget deficit tops Legislature's 2012 priority list

 SACRAMENTO, Calif.
-(KGO) -- The California Legislature started this new year with the problems that didn't get solved in 2011.
+(KFSN) -- The California Legislature started this new year with the problems that didn't get solved in 2011.
 The budget deficit and how to fix it is at the top of the list.

 It's an election year, and the Democratic-led Legislature promises a full agenda, including making budget deficits zero, which they've been trying to do for years.

 "I joke, next to my desk there's a little indentation in my wall where I beat my head every day."
 Bob Blumenfield, D-Woodland Hills.

 The state Legislature may have gaveled in a new 2012 session, but the problems are still the same.
 Lawmakers will once again have to tackle the nagging budget deficit, estimated to be $13 billion.

 This time, though, Democrats want voters' help since Republicans wouldn't raise taxes.
 Gov. Jerry Brown is readying a ballot measure to increase the income tax on the wealthy and the sales tax on everyone else to prevent even deeper budget cuts.

 "I think it's going to be a failure because I think the voters are going to be even less receptive to these massive tax increases to fund a broken government than the Republicans were," said Assm.
 Jim Nielsen, R-Gerber.